 The Net Promoter Score (NPS) is a customer loyalty metric.
 It’s a simple, yet powerful way to measure customer happiness.
 And it is a great indicator of growth.

-The Net Promoter Score was introduced in 2003 by Fred Reichheld and based around one customer survey question:
+The Net Promoter Score was introduced in the Harvard Business Review in 2003 by Fred Reichheld and is based around one customer survey question:

 “How likely is it that you would recommend us to a friend or colleague?”

 Customers choose an answer on a scale of 0 (Not at all likely) to 10 (Extremely likely).
 And based on their response, they are categorised as Detractors, Passives or Promoters.

 Your score is an absolute number which ranges from -100 (everyone is a detractor) and +100 (everyone is a promoter)

 Detractors (0-6) are generally unhappy.
 They have high potential to harm your brand through negative word of mouth.
 It’s important to resolve their issues before any damage is done.

 Passives (7-8) are satisfied, but somewhat unenthusiastic about your company.
 They are vulnerable to switching to a competitor.

 Promoters (9 -10) are loyal enthusiasts of your business.
 Repeat purchases will be made by promoters and they will recommend your company to others, which will reduce your costs to acquire new customers.